transcovo/bootprint/doc/js.md

 # JavaScript API

-## Usage
+## Using an existing module

-After installing the packages...
+In order to use a module (e.g. [bootprint-swagger](https://npmjs.com/package/bootprint-swagger) from javascript, install `bootprint` and the module:

 ```bash
 npm install --save bootprint
 npm install --save bootprint-swagger
 ```

-...run the following javascript:
+Then run the following javascript:

 ```js
 var bootprint = require('bootprint')